tandonhrithik/Lua/Documentation.md

 Another way to force a number to integer is to use math.tointeger if there is a fractional part, we get nil. if we go out of range, we still get nil

+# Strings

+Strings are immutable sequences of bytes in Lua.
+Lua handles the memory management of strings for us.

+We can get the length of string by using #. print(#"Hello")

+We can concatenate two strings by using .. operator.
+"Hello" ..
+"World"

+Any numeric operation where lua finds a string, it converts the string to a number.
+Any operation, such as concatenation, where lua finds a number, it converts it into a string

+to convert number to sting, use tonumber().
+We can also use toNumber("", base) to specify what base we want the number in.

+to convert to string, use tostring() function.

+The String Library:
+string.rep("", num)   --> repeats "" num times
+string.reverse("")    --> reverse the line
+string.lower("")      --> to lower case
+string.upper("")      --> to upper case
+string.sub(s, i, j)   --> returns substring from ith to jth character
+                          inclusive
+sub can also be used with negative indices which start from -1 from end of the string.

+string.char()         --> returns character representation of ASCII string.byte()         --> returns ASCII representation of character string.byte("abc")    --> returns ASCII representation of first character string.byte("", i)    --> returns ASCII representation of ith character string.byte("", i, j) --> returns ASCII representation of all characters
+                          between i and j
+string(s, 1,-1)       --> get list of codes of all characters in s This only works for strings smaller than 1MB.
+Lua limits stack size

+string. format can be used to convert to decimal, hex, string, float etc string.format("x = %d  y = %d", 10, 20)  --> x = 10  y = 20
+string.format("x = %x", 200)              --> x = c8
+string.format("x = 0x%X", 200)            --> x = 0xC8
+string.format("x = %f", 200)              --> x = 200.000000

+string.find(s, x)     --> returns initial and final positions of x in s string.gsub(s, x, y)  --> replaces all x in s with y. also returns
+                          number of replacements made